hermonochy/The-Solar-Trapper/Readme.md

 - A Photoresistor (A light sensor)
 - A Photo Diode (A faster-responding light sensor)

 We eventually decided upon a Temperature and Light Sensor.
 The exact types were the [DS18B20](#temp-sensor) and [LDR Photo Resistor](#light-sensor) respectively.
 We bought 2 temperature sensors to place one directly next to the window and one in the middle of the room, to determine if the sun is still effectively heating.

-Next we continued to get the sensors functional it was easy to measure the temperature by connecting it to a GPIO pin and however the light sensor proved to be a bit more difficult since it was a digital output and therefore we needed to use an Arduino Nano to get the values we decided to store it in a CSV file for ease of reading.
+Next, we continued to get the sensors functional.
+It was easy to use the temperature sensor by connecting it to a GPIO pin.
+However, the light sensor proved to be a bit more difficult since it provided an analog output.
+Therefore we needed to use an Arduino Nano to get the values, storing both in a CSV (**C**omma **S**eperated **V**alue) file for ease of reading.
 One big challenge we faced were annoying students walking in front of the sensors and people who might have been ventilating.
-We then attempted to plot it with matplotlib but due to version issues we eventually learned and had to use pandas.
 This is shown in the file [plotWithPandas](TempLog/plotWithPandas.py).

-## Our Orders On
+## Our Orders

 ### Light sensor: